joeydewaal/cookie-monster/README.md

 cookie-monster = { version = "0.1", features = ["http"] }
 ```

+### Honorable mention
+This crate takes a lot of inspiration from the [cookie](https://crates.io/crates/cookie) crate.

 ### License
 This project is licensed under the [MIT license].